Fano insurgency

 The Fano insurgency is an armed conflict and insurgency in the Amhara Region of Ethiopia that began in April 2023 between the Fano militia and the Ethiopian government.
 The conflict started after the government attempted to dissolve the Amhara Special Forces and other regional forces as part of a plan to reform and centralize the country's security apparatus, and integrate them into the federal armed forces.
 This move led to protests and armed resistance by local forces under Fano.

 Tensions between Fano and the government had been growing for a year before the conflict.
 Although Fano fighters had allied with the government during the Tigray war, relations soured after the 2022 peace agreement, which Fano viewed as a betrayal.
 The government, in turn, saw Fano as a growing threat due to its unregulated nature.
-In early 2023, the government enacted the first stage of its plan to recentralize the Ethiopian security services and moved to dissolve the Amhara regional special forces.
-Some regional special forces defected to the Fano militants who began fighting against the Ethiopian National Defense Force (ENDF).
-Since then, the war has been largely fought in the region's rural highlands, though Fano has managed to penetrate urban areas.
+In early 2023, the government enacted the first stage of its plan to recentralize the Ethiopian security services and moved to dissolve the gendarmerie regional special forces in Amhara.
+In April 2023, at the onset of the insurgency, some regional forces members defected to the Fano militants who began fighting against the Ethiopian National Defense Force (ENDF).
+Since then, the war has been largely fought in the region's rural highlands, though Fano has managed to penetrate and raid urban areas.

-By mid-2023 much of the Amhara region had become a war zone as Fano launched offensives in key cities, briefly taking control of some before being pushed back by the ENDF.
+By mid-2023, much of the Amhara region had become a war zone as Fano launched offensives in key cities, briefly taking control of some before being pushed back by the ENDF in August of that year.
 A six-month state of emergency was declared in August 2023 following a request from the Amhara regional government.
 Fighting escalated in 2024, with renewed insurgent offensives in the Gondar and Gojjam zones and increased military operations by the ENDF.
 The conflict has resulted in the heavy use of airstrikes, clashes over key towns, and reports of rising civilian casualties.
 During July 2024 Fano launched a broad offensive across the region and in October 2024, the Ethiopian military launched a large scale counterinsurgency operation.
 Much of the Amhara countryside has come under Fano control, with reports of extortion, theft, and kidnapping becoming rampant.
 West Gojjam Zone in particular has seen severe levels of armed conflict since October.

-The ENDF has been accused of extreme human rights abuses and the indiscriminate employment of drone strikes.
-Human Rights organizations have accused the military of extrajudicial killings and attacks on medical facilities.
+The ENDF has been accused of serious human rights abuses and the indiscriminate use of drone strikes.
+Human rights organizations have accused the military of extrajudicial killings and attacks on medical facilities.
 Amnesty International reports the government has been arbitrarily detaining thousands of civilians in internment camps.
 Communications have been restricted and access denied to journalists attempting to report from the region.
 The war has reportedly caused over 15,000 casualties, including combatants and civilians.

+The Ethiopian government has accused Eritrea of arming Fano rebels in the insurgency, though the Eritrean government has denied these claims and dismissed them as "false flags" designed to justify a would-be Ethiopian military action against Eritrea.